ClaytonFarr/justship/README.md

    - start mailpit running in background (e.g. `brew services start mailpit`)
    - note: can stop background mailpit process after dev (e.g. `brew services stop mailpit`)
 5. run `npm run dev`
-6. create a new account at [login page](http://localhost:5173/login) using any email address
+6. create a new account at [sign in page](http://localhost:5173/signin) using any email address
    - check for sign-up email at [Mailpit localhost:8025](http://localhost:8025/)
-   - click email activation link to create account and login
+   - click email activation link to create account and sign in

 ### Production